 To make sure you have the best chance of being approved for a home equity loan, you should work to make sure that you have a credit score of at least 620 or higher.

 Be sure that all the information on your credit report is correct and up to date.
 If you find any inconsistencies or errors on your credit report, be sure to file a dispute as soon as possible so the issue can be resolved.

 Additionally, you may want to speak to multiple lenders to get an idea of what their requirements are for home equity lending.
 Calling the home lending department of a bank or other lender is easy, and doing so only takes a few minutes.
 Reaching out to lenders sooner rather than later is key, as it may take some time to do things like accrue equity in your home or pay down some of your existing debts.

 The earlier you reach out to a lender, the more time you have to work on any areas that may present a problem during the application process.

 How to improve your credit score

 - Pay down your debts to lower the amount owed.
-By paying more than the minimum payment and limiting any new spending on your credit accounts, you can drive this factor down to push your credit score up.
-As you pay down debt, don’t close any accounts with zero balances: you will keep the average age of your accounts high by keeping them open.
-Finally, limit any new applications for credit or loans until you feel your credit score is sufficient to earn approval, as the number of hard inquiries on your credit report may push your score down.
+By paying more than the minimum payment and limiting any new spending on your credit accounts, you can drive this factor down to help push your credit score up.
+As you pay down debt, don’t close any credit card accounts with zero balances.
+You can keep the average age of your accounts higher by leaving them open and using them to make small purchases infrequently.

 How to improve your credit history